TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 In the Initial Period, this is anyone who registers.

-In the Continuing Period, this is anyone who has committed code in the last 6 months.
+In the Continuing Period, this is anyone who has committed code in the last 6 months that was either accepted or is undergoing review.

 ### Member removal